immunefi-team/Bounty_Boosts/Puffer Finance/28663 - [SC - Low] Deposit of stETH fails due to LIDOs - wei corno....md

 # Deposit of stETH fails due to LIDO's 1-2 wei cornor issue

-Submitted on Fri Feb 23 2024 04:22:59 GMT-0400 (Atlantic Standard Time) by @codesentry for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 23rd 2024 at 10:22:59 UTC by @codesentry for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28663